Hackers News Hackers News

 • Lightning-fast analysis and configuration extraction.

-• Highly scalable API built for high-volume environments.
+• Highly scalable API designed for high-volume environments.

 Cons:

-• Lacks the ultra-deep memory forensics of bare-metal solutions.
+• Lacks the ultra-deep memory forensics found in bare-metal solutions.

-• Reporting can feel slightly terse compared to visual-heavy competitors.
+• Reporting can feel somewhat concise compared to visually richer competitors.

 Try Hatching Triage: Sign up for Hatching Triage